TacoDelPaco/BridgeX/README.md

 You should now have a fully automated BridgeX running on an updated NodeJS, OS, Pi02W, etc. 🎉

-Depending on your Pi's `hostname` you should be able to visit it via http://raspberrypi.lan (might require [Bonjour](https://support.apple.com/kb/dl999?locale=en_US)) or http://raspberrypi.local with the default password `geohacker`
+Depending on your Pi's `hostname` you should be able to visit it via http://raspberrypi.lan (might require [Bonjour](https://support.apple.com/kb/dl999?locale=en_US)) or http://raspberrypi.local with the default password `geohacker`.

-## Wireless power managment
+## Wireless issues

 If you notice your Pi's wireless timing out/disconnecting after some time, you may need to disable wireless power managment.